 The predictive mean matching imputation method was used to impute missing expenditures.
 This procedure uses regression models (based on events with completely reported expenditure data) to predict total expenses for each event.
-Then, for each event with missing payment information, a donor event with the closest predicted payment with the same pattern of expected payment sources as the event with missing payment was used to impute the missing payment value.
-The imputations for the flat fee events were carried out separately from the simple events.
+Then, for each event with missing payment information, a donor event with the closest predicted payment with the same pattern of expected payment sources as the event with the missing payment was used to impute the missing payment value.

 A weighted sequential hot-deck procedure was used to impute the missing total charges.
-This procedure uses survey data from respondents to replace missing data while using weights to ensure that the results are representative of the entire population.
+This procedure uses survey data from respondents to replace missing data, while using weights to ensure that the results are representative of the entire population.

-Dental Data Editing and Imputation
+Other Medical Expenses Data Editing and Imputation